sbarisic/NuklearDotNet/README.md

 No original nuklear source files were modified.
 A project was created with some support code to build Nuklear.dll (x64) with all API functions exported and ready to be used from .NET

 Updating should be as easy as updating the submodule and rebuilding the project.

+# TODO

+Demo application